-It is not permitted to mix kerosene with diesel fuel that is already adapted for the climate concerned.
-The injection equipment may be damaged.
+It is not permitted to mix kerosene with diesel fuel that is already adapted for the climate concerned, it can damage the unit injectors.
 All use of paraffin other than kerosene is forbidden, as it causes engine damage.

-It is not permissible to mix petrol with diesel fuel.
-In the long term, petrol may cause wear to the unit injectors and at worst it may also cause damage to the engine.
+It is not permissible to mix petrol with diesel.
+Petrol may cause wear to the unit injectors and it may also cause damage to the engine.